barbatus/typescript/README.md

 it will be used only for the server code only.

 > Please note that any change to global typings will cause diagnostics re-evaluation (though it's less heavy than re-compilation) of the whole project,
-> including the case when types references (see above) added or removed from ts-files.
+> including the case when references (see below) added or removed from ts-files.

-If you change some custom declaration file often, it makes sence to reference it locally in ts-files where used but exclude it globally in the config:
+If you change some custom declaration file often, it makes sence to reference it in some main ts-file but exclude in the config:
 ```ts
  /// <reference path="typings/foo.d.ts" />
 ```